-Project Thunder is an audiovisual installation from the series Man Made Nature
+Project Thunder is a site-adaptable immersive installation from the ongoing series Man Made Nature.

 Steel sheets, suspended like metallic curtains, gyrate gently in a dimly lit space.
 Their mirrored surfaces ripple with each vibration, warping reflections into fluid, shifting forms.
-As the air thickens with humidity and the scent of rain, the space becomes immersive—an engineered storm that unfolds in waves of sound and movement.
+As the air thickens with humidity and the scent of rain, the space becomes immersive — an engineered storm unfolding in waves of sound and movement.

-Project Thunder is a modular installation, responsive to its environment.
-In smaller, square rooms, the sheets may line the interior walls.
-In larger spaces, they can form a central circle or a corridor through which participants must pass.
-Driven by individually controlled motors, the steel elements vibrate at varying speeds, generating a surround-soundscape of metallic resonance evocative of thunder.
-Each oscillating sheet acts as a visual and acoustic note, composing a live, three-dimensional score.
+Project Thunder is modular and responsive to its environment.
+In smaller, square rooms, the sheets may line the walls; in larger spaces, they can form a central circle or a corridor through which participants must pass.
+Each sheet is driven by an independently controlled motor, transforming the installation into an architectural instrument that participants can inhabit.
+Paired with a generative algorithm, the composition evolves like weather — gathering, intensifying, dissipating, and reforming without repetition.
+Each oscillating element acts as a visual and acoustic note, composing a live, three-dimensional score of motion, reflection, and sound.

-Initially overwhelming, the deep resonant tones take centre stage, silencing internal chatter.
+Initially overwhelming, the deep resonant tones dominate the space, silencing internal chatter.
 The participant becomes still, meditative.
-Drawn closer, they see themselves reflected in the metal—distorted, vibrating, liquefied.
+Drawn closer, they see themselves reflected in the metal — distorted, vibrating, liquefied.
 In this moment, the steel becomes a portal, merging sight and sound into a single, visceral sensation.
 What begins as an artificial construct becomes a place of transportive stillness, where perception blurs and self-awareness heightens.

-Ultimately, Project Thunder becomes both a celebration and a critique—a reminder that even in our most urbanised states, we crave nature’s chaos.
+Project Thunder becomes both a celebration and a critique — a reminder that even in our most urbanised states, we crave nature’s chaos.
 Its harmonics, no matter how artificial, still resonate.

 Materials: Stainless steel, mild steel, DC motor